 - Revaluation resulting in a change in the multiple Wall Street is willing to pay for every $1 in earnings.

 Imagine that you are the CEO and controlling shareholder of a community bank called Phantom Financial Group (PFG).
-You generate profits of $5 million per year, and the business is divided into 1.25 million shares of stock outstanding, entitling each of those shares to $4 of that profit ($5 million divided by 1.25 million shares = $4 earnings per share).
+You generate profits of $5 million per year, and the business is divided into 1.25 million shares of stock outstanding, entitling each of those shares to $4 of that profit ($5 million divided by 1.25 million shares is $4 earnings per share).

 If the stock price for PFG is $60 per share, that results in a price-to-earnings ratio of 15.
 That is, for every $1 in profit, investors seem to be willing to pay $15 ($60 divided by $4 gives us a p/e ratio of 15).
 The inverse, known as the earnings yield, is 6.67% (take $1 and divide it by the p/e ratio of 15 to give us 6.67).
-In practical terms, you would earn 6.67 percent on your money before paying taxes on any dividends that you’d receive even if the business never grew.
+In practical terms, you would earn 6.67% on your money before paying taxes on any dividends that you’d receive even if the business never grew.

 Whether that return is attractive depends on the interest rate of a U.S. Treasury bond, which is considered the “risk-free” rate.
-If the 30-year Treasury yields 6 percent, you'd be earning only 0.67 percent more income for a stock that has lots of risks versus a bond with virtually none.
+If the 30-year Treasury yields 6%, you'd be earning only 0.67% more income for a stock that has lots of risks versus a bond with virtually none.

 However, PFG management is probably going to wake up every day and show up to the office to figure out how to grow profits.
 That $5 million in net income that your company generates each year might be used to expand operations by building new branches, purchasing rival banks, hiring more tellers to improve customer service, or running advertising on television.

-If $2 million is reinvested in the business, that could raise profits by $400,000 so that next year, they would come in at $5.4 million—a growth rate of 8 percent for the company as a whole.
+If $2 million is reinvested in the business, that could raise profits by $400,000 so that next year, they would come in at $5.4 million—a growth rate of 8% for the company as a whole.